 Age waivered athletes must be listed on the printed team roster for each event they play in.

-7. The service line for 12 & under teams in the lowest Division can be moved up 3'3¾" (1 meter) for all teams in that division.
+7. The service line for 12 & under teams in the lowest Division can be moved up 3'3¾" (1 meter) for all teams in that division (at the discretion of the tournament host).
 All 12 & Under teams in all other divisions are NOT allowed to step into the court when serving.